 Visitors have always been attracted to this small gem of an island, at the heart of the Mediterranean.
-Neolithic people built mysterious temples dedicated to a goddess of fertility – so be careful when you visit the remains!
-Then came the Phoenicians and the Carthaginians, the Romans and the Byzantines – all of whom have helped shape the island’s character, language and culture.
+Neolithic people built mysterious temples dedicated to a goddess of fertility; then came the Phoenicians and the Carthaginians, the Romans and the Byzantines – all of whom have helped shape the island’s character, language and culture.
 Arabs followed, and then the Normans.
 But the knights of the Order of St John of Jerusalem – Crusaders – took the island into a new golden age.
 Upon which Napoleon Bonaparte, and subsequently the British, built.

 So, as well as long stretches of beach, the island has an extensive 7,000-year history.
-Ask one of our Europe consultants, Jo Abbott, about Malta and she’ll suggest spending time wandering through the meandering lanes of Valletta – Malta’s capital – and soaking up the atmosphere of the ancient walled city of Mdina.
+Ask one of our Europe consultants about Malta and they will suggest spending time wandering through the meandering lanes of Valletta – Malta’s capital – and soaking up the atmosphere of the ancient walled city of Mdina.

-Jo will also tell you about Malta’s palaces, churches and auberges – often decorated by the likes of Caravaggio, Mattia Preti and Antoine Favray.
-She’ll suggest a trip on a ‘dghajsa’ (a Maltese gondola) from Vittoriosa marina, or a hop across to Gozo to visit its stone houses and Baroque churches.
+Discover Malta’s impressive palaces, churches and auberges – often decorated by the likes of Caravaggio, Mattia Preti and Antoine Favray.
+We recommend taking a trip on a ‘dghajsa’ (a Maltese gondola) from Vittoriosa marina, or a hop across to Gozo to visit its stone houses and Baroque churches.